 As a Philadelphia slip and fall lawyer, we tell our clients all the time there are a few steps to take after your fall that are critical.
 Not only will they help ensure that you can heal from your injuries as soon as possible, but they can help you prepare for making a claim.

 Step 1.
 Report It.
 If you are in stable condition, before you leave the property you should report the accident to the manager or supervisor of the property.
 If you do not report an accident, a manager will not know that there is (a) A dangerous area on their property or (b) That an accident even occurred.
 When you do speak with the manager, they should also write up some type of accident report.
+This is crucial when making a slip and fall claim.

 Step 2.
 Document the Scene.
-This can be crucial to your claim.
+This can be essential to your claim.
 Photographs of the accident scene can show that the slip and fall accident did not happen because of your own negligence.
 Instead, it happened because of something that was dangerous on the property that the owner failed to fix.
 Important things to note as you document the scene are:

 Step 3.
 Get the Medical Help You Need.
-Regardless of how you feel immediately following your slip-and-fall accident, it is never a waste of time or money to have a medical professional examine your injuries or the bodily area on which you fell.
+Regardless of how you feel immediately following your slip and fall accident, it is never a waste of time or money to have a medical professional examine your injuries or the bodily area on which you fell.
 You might have obvious injuries like a broken arm or hip or severe bruising.
 You might even have signs of a concussion.
 Or, your injuries might not present symptoms for a few hours or days.
 A head trauma does not always show immediate signs of damage.

 Step 4.
 Get Witness Information.
 If there was anyone else at the scene of the accident who saw what happened, they can be a crucial part of your testimony.
 Before leaving (unless you medically need to), get the names and contact information of any witnesses.
+If there were witnesses to your accident, it is imperative that you get their names and contact information.
+Also, record what you were doing, what time your accident occurred, and what caused the accident to happen.

-The Wieand Law Firm, LLC will take the time to listen to your individual situation and provide that expert advice you need to act.
+The Wieand Law Firm, LLC will take the time to listen to your individual situation and provide the expert advice you need to act.
 To speak with slip and fall lawyer Philadelphia trusts at the Wieand Law Firm, LLC call us today at 215-666-7777 to receive a free, no obligation consultation.